xkbcommon/libxkbcommon/doc/quick-guide.md

 ## Code

-Before we can do anything interesting, we need a library context.
-So let's create one:
+Before we can do anything interesting, we need a library context:

 ~~~{.c}
     #include <xkbcommon/xkbcommon.h>